mittal-parth/personal-portfolio/readme.md

 4. Creating a .env file

-Environment variables store sensitive information that vary for the user and should not be checked into source control.
+    > Environment variables store sensitive information that vary for the user and should not be checked into source control.
-One such example is the GitHub personal access token to automatically fetch the Open Source Contributions.
+    > One such example is the GitHub personal access token to automatically fetch the Open Source Contributions.

-- A personal access token can be created to use the GitHub API following the official guide from GitHub - [GitHub Docs - Creating  personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
+- A personal access token (classic) can be created to use the GitHub API following the official guide from GitHub - [GitHub Docs - Creating  personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+Giving it repo:status, public_repo, read:project, read:org scopes is sufficient.

-The environment variables are to be added onto the .env file

-- Create a file in your local dev environment to hold your environment variables called `.env` in the root project folder.
+- Create a file called `.env` in the root project folder
 - Copy over the contents of the `.env.example` example file into the `.env` file.
 - Replace the value of the environment variable value(s) with the values you want the environment variables to hold, for e.g. `VITE_GH_TOKEN=YOUR_GITHUB_TOKEN` where `YOUR_GITHUB_TOKEN` is the personal access token you generated earlier.

 ### Deployment

 You can use [Netlify](https://docs.netlify.com/) to deploy your site.
 Follow the instructions in their docs to do so.

 Since we have env variables, make sure to add them from the Netlify UI as well.
 [Link to Guide](https://docs.netlify.com/environment-variables/get-started/#site-environment-variables)

+The checkbox for 'Contains secret values' can be checked.

 ## Contributing 🏆